oscarwallnoefer/Squamata_Mitonuclear_Coevolution/01_ERC/readme.md

 + 2,403 rows in input_interproscan_HOG.tsv # number of HOGs successfully annotated by InterProScan
 + 1,924 rows in GObackground.txt # number of HOGs with GO terms association

 The file `GObackground.txt` associate 1,924 proteins to GO terms.
+We created a background specific for each network, subsampling Gobackground.txt.
 GO enrichment was performed in R (`GOenrichment.R`, writted by @MirkMart).

 We applied gene enrichment to multiple lists of interest extracted from ERC networks (i.e., communities, direct neighbours).